Polari/NESertGolfing/readme.md

 Author's website:
 http://rainwarrior.ca

-Plus a quick and dirty hack to force the generated levels to be the same every time, making the game more suitable for [blind racing](https://mystery.beatthega.me)
+Mystery Edition is a quick and dirty hack to fix the environment randomness across different playthroughs, making the game more suitable for [blind racing](http://mystery.beatthega.me).

 Kosti Jokinen, 2019.